 Updated: November 2023

 Throughout development, signal transduction plays an important role in determining cell fate and establishing a developmental program so that a single cell can develop into a multicellular organism.
 Signal transduction uses signaling pathways, which are circuits that convey messages between cells and their environment.
 The response to external signals is context dependent, meaning the output depends not only upon the cell type in which signals are transduced, but also upon the stage of development of the organism, other interacting signaling molecules, and outside environmental signals.

 We focus our studies on the interaction between light perception and growth hormones, which implement the perceived signals and translate them into appropriate gene responses.
-Specifically, we study the function of several lesser-known genes in the phytochrome family of red-light photoreceptors in tomato and their interaction with downstream signal transduction molecules.
+Specifically, we study the function of several lesser-known genes in the phytochrome family of red-light photoreceptors and their interaction with downstream signal transduction molecules.
 We use integrative approaches, combining the power of whole genome analysis, such as RNA-seq and proteomics, with classical physiological approaches to understand which genes are involved in specific signaling responses.
-We are also interested in better understanding how light receptor genes interact with the entire genome using bioinformatic gene network analysis.
+We are also interested in better understanding how light receptor genes interact with the rest of the genome using bioinformatic gene network analysis.

 Evolutionary Biology of Genome Structure (Polyploidy)

 Our lab has a long-standing interest in genome structure and its role in plant evolution.
 Plant genomes are remarkably dynamic and structural change is tolerated in plants much more readily than in animals.
 One of the most frequent structural changes in plant genomes involves the duplication of the entire chromosome complement leading to a state known as polyploidy.
 Two types of polyploids are distinguished: allopolyploids (hybrids with duplicated genomes of two different species) and autopolyploids (duplicated genomes of one species).